shpongledsummer/atmospheric-weather-card/README.md

 ### Sun & Moon Position

 The sun and moon share a single position.
-During the day the sun is drawn there (only in fair weather — sunny, partly cloudy, exceptional); at night the moon takes its place.
+During the day the sun is drawn there (only in fair weather like sunny, partly cloudy, exceptional); at night the moon takes its place.

 | Option | Type | Default | Description |
 | :--- | :--- | :--- | :--- |